 Sometimes when you’re traveling for work and have no control over your own arrangements, it can be worrisome.
 I spend hours, if not days, researching every last bit of where we stay—more often than not, an Airbnb rental—when traveling on our own.
-So not having an itinerary until the night before and just showing up can be, well, a bit … nerve-wracking.
+So not having an itinerary until the night before and just showing up to a Curacao resort having done no prior research was concerning.

-We should haven’t been at all concerned.
-Santa Barbara Beach Resort was perfect.
+Turns out I needn’t haven’t been concerned.
+This Curacao resort at Santa Barbara Beach was absolutely perfect.

-I loved how the resort was remote—a good 25 minutes from the capital of Willemstad and flanked by a private residential community—but also accessible (i.e. a short drive) to so many things we wanted to do, from a visit to the Chichi doll factory to a morning of boat diving.
+I loved how remote this section of coastline in Curacao is—Santa Barbara Plantation is a good 25 minutes from the capital of Willemstad and flanked by a private residential community—but also accessible (i.e. a short drive) to so many things we wanted to do, from a visit to the Chichi doll factory to a morning of boat diving.

-Since we were there on assignment for AFAR, they kept us pretty booked to the hour the five days we were there.
+Since we were there on assignment, our editors kept us pretty booked to the hour the five days we were there.
 Had we had more time to chill?
 I can see both of us just hanging out at this spot all day long.
 I mean, wouldn’t you?

-We stayed on-site for dinner one night—Santa Barbara has three restaurants—and like the rest of our time in Curaçao, the food was on point: a good mix of surf and turf, very fresh and accented by seasonal ingredients.
+We stayed on-site for dinner one night, and like the rest of our time in Curaçao, the food was on point: a good mix of surf and turf, very fresh and accented by seasonal ingredients.

-So next time one of you writes me and asks where you should go on your next tropical vacay, don’t be surprised when I respond with just three words: Santa Barbara, Curaçao (stat!).
-I’ll make it one step easier for you: You can book your stay right here!
+So next time one of you writes me and asks where you should go on your next tropical vacation, don’t be surprised when I respond with a single word: Curacao.